 Look up all there is to know about your exams, and get acquainted with the details of when and where.
 The starting dates for exams are available on the university website, and you can find your personalised exam timetable in myhub.
-Some courses now allow memory aids to be brought into the exam room.
-In this case, be sure to read up on how to make the most of that A4 sheet.

 5. Less panic, more PASS

 PASS, or Peer Assisted Study Sessions, often offer intensive sessions come exam time to get you up to speed.
 It’s the perfect place to ask some questions and work alongside your peers to get through a semesters worth of content.
 There’s nothing like a course veteran to help get you ready for what’s ahead.